 Jan.
 25-26, 1968 – The Conecuh County Basketball Tournament was held at Evergreen High School’s gym in Evergreen, Ala.
 Coach Wayne Pope’s Conecuh County High School Blue Devils entered the tourney as the defending champions.
 On Thurs., Jan.
 25, Lyeffion High School played Conecuh County High School at 6 p.m., and Repton High School played Evergreen High School at 8 p.m.
 The two winners met in the tournament championship game at 8 p.m. on Fri., Jan.
 26.

 Jan.
-25, 1969 - The first fully attended meeting of the formal Paris peace talks was held.
-Ambassador Henry Cabot Lodge, the chief negotiator for the United States, urged an immediate restoration of a genuine DMZ as the first “practical move toward peace.”
-Lodge also suggested a mutual withdrawal of “external” military forces and an early release of prisoners of war.
-Tran Buu Kiem and Xuan Thuy, heads of the National Liberation Front and North Vietnamese delegations respectively, refused Lodge’s proposals and condemned American “aggression.
+25, 1969 - The first fully attended meeting of the formal Paris peace talks was held, and Ambassador Henry Cabot Lodge, the chief negotiator for the United States, urged an immediate restoration of a genuine DMZ as the first “practical move toward peace.”

 Jan.
 25, 1971 – Charles Manson and three female "Family" members were found guilty of the 1969 Tate–LaBianca murders.

 Jan.
-25, 1972 - President Richard Nixon, in response to criticism that his administration has not made its best efforts to end the war, revealed that his National Security Advisor Henry Kissinger had held 12 secret peace negotiating sessions between Aug.
+25, 1972 - President Richard Nixon, in response to criticism that his administration had not made its best efforts to end the war, revealed that his National Security Advisor Henry Kissinger had held 12 secret peace negotiating sessions between Aug.
 4, 1969 and Aug.
-16, 1971.
-The negotiations took place in Paris with Le Duc Tho, a member of Hanoi’s Politburo, and/or with Xuan Thuy, Hanoi’s chief delegate to the formal Paris peace talks.
+16, 1971 in Paris with Le Duc Tho, a member of Hanoi’s Politburo, and/or with Xuan Thuy, Hanoi’s chief delegate to the formal Paris peace talks.

 Jan.
 25, 1977 – The Milner-Speir-Moody Home in Greenville, Ala. was added to the Alabama Register of Landmarks and Heritage.